-Gonorrhea is a Sexually Transmitted Infection (STI) caused by a bacteria known as Neisseria gonorrhea or gonococcus.
+Gonorrhea is a Sexually Transmitted Infection (STI) caused by a bacteria known as Neisseria gonorrhoeae or gonococcus.
 It is colloquially known as ‘the clap’.
-It is one of the 2 most common STI in Singapore (the other common STI is chlamydia).
+It is one of the 2 most common sexually transmitted infections in Singapore (the other common STI is chlamydia).

-Those who has multiple sexual partners, or frequent change of sexual partners or men sex with men, without use of barrier method of contraception are at risk.
+Those who have multiple sexual partners, or frequently change sexual partners without the use of barrier method of contraception are at risk.

 Symptoms of Gonorrhea STI